turtlemonvh/blanket/README.md

     - /opt/blanket/scratch/task/<task type>/<task id>
 - hash of config directory for task type is taken
     - new record for that task type is added to db
-    - can exclude files with a .versionignore file
+    - can exclude files with a .blanketignore file
 - context variables are merged with default env
     - some default ones are added for the task
         - BLANKET_WORKING_DIR